aaronriekenberg/rust-parallel/README.md

 you
 ```

-The ':::' syntax is exactly equivalent and does not need the `test` input file is:
+The ':::' syntax is exactly equivalent and does not need the `test` input file:

 ```
 $ rust-parallel -j5 -c echo ::: hi there how are you